OpenNebula/addon-drbdmanage/README.md

 Apache 2.0

-##DRBD9 and DRBDmanage User's Guide
+##DRBD9 and DRBD Manage User's Guide

-If you have any questions about setting up, tuning, or administrating DRBD9 or DRBDmanage, be sure to checkout in the formation provided in the [User's Guide](http://drbd.linbit.com/users-guide-9.0/drbd-users-guide.html)
+If you have any questions about setting up, tuning, or administrating DRBD9 or DRBD Manage, be sure to checkout in the formation provided in the [User's Guide](http://drbd.linbit.com/users-guide-9.0/drbd-users-guide.html)